John Silber: Endowment investment controversy

 During his tenure as president, $85 million, nearly one fifth of the Boston University endowment, was invested in a biotechnology company named Seragen.
 Investments continued, even after a rebuke from state regulators because of the risk involved.
 The bulk of the investment was lost when the Seragen stock collapsed.

 Gay rights issues

-In 2002, Silber ordered that the Boston University Academy, a prep school operated by BU, disband its gay–straight alliance, a student club that staged demonstrations to publicize the deleterious effects of homophobia.
-Silber dismissed the stated purpose of the club—to serve as a support group for gay students and to promote tolerance and understanding between gay and straight students—accusing the club of being a vehicle for "homosexual recruitment."
-Silber denounced the group for "evangelism" and "homosexual militancy" with the purpose of promoting gay sex.
+In 2002, Silber ordered that the Boston University Academy, a prep school operated by BU, disband its gay–straight alliance, a student club that staged demonstrations to publicize the detrimental effects of homophobia.
+Silber dismissed the stated purpose of the club—to serve as a support organization for gay students and to promote tolerance and understanding between gay and straight students— and he accused the club of being a vehicle for "homosexual recruitment."
+Silber denounced the club for "evangelism" and "homosexual militancy" with the purpose of promoting gay sex.

 Silber's deferred compensation

 On May 10, 2006, The New York Times reported that the trustees of Boston University had given Silber an unprecedented compensation package, including deferred compensation, worth $6.1 million in 2005.